 Forth and Tay Offshore Cluster

-Angus Council is leading the supply chain development in order to accelerate and expand the growth of the offshore energy sector on the east coast of Scotland.
+Angus Council is leading the supply chain development activity.
+We aim to accelerate and expand the growth of the offshore energy sector on the East coast of Scotland.

-Learn more about the supply chain and the benefits for Angus businesses of being part of the cluster.
+Learn more about the supply chain and the benefits for Angus businesses of being part of the Forth and Tay Offshore Cluster.

 Major Offshore Projects